University-of-Aruba/CAS_election_data/README.md

 # About this repository
-This repository contains electoral data from the three Caribbean Autonomous States within the Kingdom of the Netherlands: Aruba, Curaçao, and Sint Maarten.
+This repository contains electoral data from the three Caribbean autonomous states within the Kingdom of the Netherlands: Curaçao, Aruba, and Sint Maarten.
 The data spans multiple election cycles and provides a foundation for understanding political dynamics, voting patterns, and democratic processes in these Small Island Developing States (SIDS).

 Maintained by: University of Aruba
 Purpose: Educational resource for data science, political science, and Caribbean studies Last updated: November 2025